For questions about billing and insurance, please see

 + Expand All

-No, the UC San Diego murse-midwives attend births in both the Birth Center (4th floor) and our traditional Labor & Delivery suites at both Jacobs Medical Center in La Jolla and UC San Diego Medical Center in Hillcrest.
+No, the UC San Diego Health nurse-midwives attend births in both the Birth Center and our traditional Labor & Delivery suites at both Jacobs Medical Center in La Jolla and UC San Diego Medical Center in Hillcrest.

-There is always a nurse-midwife available in the hospital, 24 hours a day.
+There is always a nurse-midwife available in the hospital at Jacobs Medical Center.
 This may or may not be the nurse-midwife you have been seeing for your prenatal care.
 All of the nurse-midwives provide excellent care with the same philosophy.
-We encourage you to attend our Meet the Midwives program so that you have an opportunity to get to know more of us.

 Yes, the nurse-midwife remains the primary care provider during most transfers to Labor & Delivery and continues to care for you until you are discharged from the hospital.
 If the need for a C-section arises, or other complications occur, then a physician will manage your care and the midwife will provide support throughout your hospital stay.
 From Labor & Delivery you will be transferred to Family Maternity Care Center, not back to the Birth Center.

-No, not at this time.
-We are working very hard at making this an option at the Birth Center.
-You can labor in our tubs in the Birth Center, and many women find this extremely helpful.
+No, but you can labor in our tubs in the Birth Center, and many women find this extremely helpful.
 There are no tubs in Labor & Delivery.